AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/managing-ssl-certifications/introduction.md

 <!-- CQDOC-21758, #1 -->

 * **Use case 1:** Cloud Manager uses a platform TLS service to manage customer-owned SSL certificates and private keys from third-party Certificate Authorities, such as *Let's Encrypt*.
 * **Use case 2:** Cloud Manager lets users configure a DV (Domain Validation) certificate from Adobe for quick domain setup.
 DV certificates are the most basic level of SSL certification and are often used for testing purposes or for securing websites with basic encryption.
+DV certificates are available to both [production and sandbox programs](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/program-types.md).

 ## Introduction to certificates {#certificates}